Our favorite Nordstrom products of 2021 so far | CNN Underscored

 You’ll wonder why you ever lived without the Loveappella Maxi Dress.
 Available in petite and regular sizes ranging from XS to XL, this maxi is made of a light stretch-knit fabric that is fun, simplistic and breezy.

-Comme des Garçons x Converse Chuck Taylor Hidden Heart High Top Sneaker ($150; nordstrom.com)
+Comme des Garçons x Converse Chuck Taylor Hidden Heart High-Top Sneaker ($150; nordstrom.com)

 You’ll find this sneaker in the closets of all the coolest people.
-The high top sneakers, part of a collaboration between Comme des Garçons Play and Converse, feature a quirky peekaboo heart design that’s a signature of the Japanese fashion label.
+The high-top sneakers, part of a collaboration between Comme des Garçons Play and Converse, feature a quirky peekaboo heart design that’s a signature of the Japanese fashion label.

 Unhide The Marshmallow 2.0 Medium Faux Fur Throw Blanket ($195; nordstrom.com)